How To Choose A Credit Card in Australia: Steps & Best Tips

 How to compare effectively

-• Read the Key Facts Sheet (where available) and the Product Disclosure Statement (PDS) to understand rates, fees and key conditions.
+- Read the Key Facts Sheet, the credit contract terms and conditions, and any other provider disclosure documents available for the card to understand rates, fees and key conditions.

 Red flags to watch for

-• Hidden or conditional fees – “$0 fee” claims may only apply under certain conditions.
-Always check the fee schedule and the PDS.
+Hidden or conditional fees – “$0 fee” claims may only apply under certain conditions.
+Always check the fee schedule, Key Facts Sheet and contract terms.

-• High cash advance costs – cash advances can attract higher rates and fees and may not have an interest-free period.
+High cash advance costs – cash advances can attract different rates and fees from ordinary purchases, so review the card details carefully.

 Where to find reliable information